Morlet wavelet: Use in medicine

 In magnetic resonance spectroscopy imaging, the Morlet wavelet transform method offers an intuitive bridge between frequency and time information which can clarify the interpretation of complex head trauma spectra obtained with Fourier transform.
 The Morlet wavelet transform, however, is not intended as a replacement for the Fourier transform, but rather a supplement that allows qualitative access to time related changes and takes advantage of the multiple dimensions available in a free induction decay analysis.

 The application of the Morlet wavelet analysis is also used to discriminate abnormal heartbeat behavior in the electrocardiogram (ECG).
 Since the variation of the abnormal heartbeat is a non-stationary signal, this signal is suitable for wavelet-based analysis.

 Use in music

 The Morlet wavelet transform is used in pitch estimation and can produce more accurate results than Fourier transform techniques.
 The Morlet wavelet transform is capable of capturing short bursts of repeating and alternating music notes with a clear start and end time for each note.

+A modified morlet wavelet was proposed to extract melody from polyphonic music.
+This methodology is designed for the detection of closed frequency.
+The Morlet wavelet transform is able to capture music notes and the relationship of scale and frequency is represented as the follow:

+where $f_{a}$ is the pseudo frequency to scale $a$, $f_{c}$ is the center frequency and $T$ is the sampling time.

+Morlet wavelet is modified as described as: